cchudzicki-ocw-testing/18.408-fall-2022/content/pages/lecture-notes.md

 Lecture 9: A PCP with polylog Many Queries and Formalizations of PCPs (PDF)

-Lectures 10 & 11:  Composition (PDF)
+Lectures 10 & 11:  Hadamard and Quadratic Hadamard Codes; The Composition Technique (PDF)

 Lecture 12: Aggregation of Queries (PDF)